-Accordingly, the Planning Commission recommends that the City Council adopt the Statement of Overriding Considerations, recognizing that significant unavoidable impacts will result from implementation of the Project.
-Having (i) adopted all feasible mitigation measures, as discussed in the EIR; (ii) rejected alternatives to the Project, as discussed in the EIR; and (iii) recognized the significant unavoidable impacts of the Project, the City hereby finds that each of the separate benefits of the Project, as stated herein, is determined to be unto itself an overriding consideration, independent of other benefits, that warrants approval of the Project and outweighs and overrides its significant unavoidable impacts, and thereby justifies the approval of the Project.
+Accordingly, the Council adopts the Statement of Overriding Considerations, recognizing that significant unavoidable impacts will result from implementation of the Project.
+Having (i) adopted all feasible mitigation measures, as discussed in the EIR and Findings of Fact; (ii) rejected alternatives to the Project, as discussed in the EIR and Findings of Fact; and (iii) recognized the significant unavoidable impacts of the Project, the Council hereby finds that each of the separate benefits of the Project, as stated herein, is determined to be unto itself an overriding consideration, independent of other benefits, that warrants approval of the Project and outweighs and overrides its significant unavoidable impacts, and thereby justifies the approval of the Project.